AuthMe/AuthMeReloaded/docs/config.md

     mySQLColumnLogged: 'isLogged'
     # Column for storing if a player has a valid session or not
     mySQLColumnHasSession: 'hasSession'
-    # Column for storing players ips
+    # Column for storing the player's last IP
     mySQLColumnIp: 'ip'
     # Column for storing players lastlogins
     mySQLColumnLastLogin: 'lastlogin'
+    # Column storing the registration date
+    mySQLColumnRegisterDate: 'regdate'
+    # Column for storing the IP address at the time of registration
+    mySQLColumnRegisterIp: 'regip'
     # Column for storing player LastLocation - X
     mySQLlastlocX: 'x'
     # Column for storing player LastLocation - Y